r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+This sets the colour of the square to red.

 **What happens if you change the numbers?**
+This changes the colour of the square.

 **What numbers are allowed / What numbers have an effect?**
+Each channel (Red, Green, and Blue are each channels) is 8 bits, so they are each limited to 256, in this case 255 since 0 is included.

 Look at this line: